 Used to cause hair growth in certain types of baldness.

-Good Sense Hair Regrowth Treatment For Men, Hair Regrowth Treatment For Men, Hair Regrowth Treatment For Women, Men's Rogaine, Renewal for Men, Women's RogaineThere may be other brand names for this medicine.
+Daylogic for Men, Good Sense Hair Regrowth Treatment, Good Sense Hair Regrowth Treatment For Men, Good Sense Hair Regrowth Treatment For Women, Hair Regrowth Treatment For Men, Hair Regrowth Treatment For Women, Leader Hair Regrowth Treatment For Men, Men's Rogaine, Women's RogaineThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used:You should not use this medicine if you have had an allergic reaction to minoxidil, or if you have pheochromocytoma (a tumor that produces adrenalin) or a sudden or patchy hair loss.
 Do not use this medicine if you have no family history of hair loss, if you do not know the reason for your hair loss, or if you are currently using other medicines on your scalp.
 Do not use the foam if you have frontal baldness or receding hairline.

 - Your doctor will tell you how much medicine to use.
 Do not use more than directed.

 - Using more medicine than your doctor has prescribed will not speed up hair growth and may increase your risk of side effects.

 - Follow the instructions on the medicine label if you are using this medicine without a prescription.